keybase/go-updater/README.md

 ### Development

-This libray should pass the [gometalinter](https://github.com/alecthomas/gometalinter).
+This library should pass the [gometalinter](https://github.com/alecthomas/gometalinter).

 There is a pre-commit hook available: